*trigger warning for vegans

 In “Pigs in the Yard”, the artist is dressed only in a black lavalava and some pandanus adornments, typical in Tongan traditional attire.
 The shipping container was lined with black polythene, with a thick layer of hay placed on top to create some semblance of a barnyard and to provide comfort, safety, and space for the artist and the pig.
 They each had their own water basin and rested together, like siblings, on a shared piece of hessian.
 It is probably the first in-situ endurance performance work of its kind to be performed or enacted outside of a rural farming context, purposely bringing the rural feel of Tonga into the urban populous of the largest city in Aotearoa.

-Speaking of the farm, according to the website Specialist Pig Practice, the general health of a pig can be diagnosed according to how they rest: whether their legs are tucked under them, indicating that they are cold, or legs outstretched, signalling comfort.
+Speaking of the farm, according to the website Specialist Pig Practice, the general health of a pig can be diagnosed according to how they rest: whether their legs are tucked under them, indicating that they are cold, or legs outstretched, signaling comfort.
 The lower-status pigs will pile up to sleep, and the more dominant will sleep detached from the pile.
 The pig starring in the second iteration of “Pigs in the Yard” was also a weaner and still growing.
 Like any growing human baby, it required a lot of sleep.
-The photograph of ʻUhila and the pig sleeping next to each other indicates that they are of equal status in the pig hierarchy and that between them there is an interdependence.
+The photograph of ʻUhila and the pig sleeping next to each other indicates that they are of equal status in the pig hierarchy and that between them, there is an interdependence.

-In “Pigs in the Yard”, ʻUhila sets aside his roles as husband and father, son and grandson, uncle and friend, to pay homage to one his homeland’s sacrificial and sacred creatures.
+In “Pigs in the Yard”, ʻUhila sets aside his roles as husband and father, son and grandson, uncle and friend, to pay homage to one of his homeland’s sacrificial and sacred creatures.
 In casting all his home comforts aside to remember the unsung political beings that uphold the mana (spiritual power and status) of Tongan cultural traditions, ʻUhila elevates the pig to high art.

 Thanks to Natalia Filimonova and ZETTAI for their collaboration in producing this article.